BHnatusko3/Quaternion-Project/readme_quaternions.txt

 -Slerp Tester 4: Functions like the previous class, but with three quaternions, using the continue function to continue Slerp mn to quaternion o.
+--Applications
+-QuaternionModelRotate1: Derived from my Computer Graphics final project.
+Does what the project does, but only with a P, and with Quaternions.
+-QuaternionModelRotate2: A version of the previous program that uses slerps for smoother rotation.
+-SlerpModelRotate1: Rotates a Cessna model.
+Left click and drag: Vertical X and Horizontal Y rotation Right click and drag: Z rotation
+-SlerpModelRotate1_1: Version of the previous that does not update mouse position if the model is rotating.
+-SlerpModelRotate2: Rotates a Cessna model.
+Left click and drag: Project cursor onto a unit sphere around the model.
+Rotates the model as if the sphere was physically rotated by the mouse.
+-SlerpModelRotate2_1: Version of the previous that does not update mouse position if the model is rotating.
+-SlerpModelRotate2_2: Work in progress.